The Dark Overlord (hacker group)

+Arrests

-Nathan Wyatt, a member of The Dark Overlord hacking group was extradited from the UK to the US in December 2019 to face charges in St. Louis for his involvement in the group.
+Nathan Wyatt, a member of The Dark Overlord hacking group, was extradited from the UK to the US in December 2019 to face charges in St. Louis for his involvement in the group.
 According to the charges, Wyatt "conspired to steal sensitive personally identifying information from victim companies and release those records on criminal marketplaces unless victims paid Bitcoin ransoms.
-In September 2020 Wyatt was sentenced to 5 years in federal prison on a charge of " conspiring to commit aggravated identity theft and computer fraud" and was ordered to pay almost $1.5 million in restitution.
+In September 2020 Wyatt was sentenced to five years in federal prison on a charge of "conspiring to commit aggravated identity theft and computer fraud" and was ordered to pay almost $1.5 million in restitution.

-The majority of research on the group's history and attribution was published in an investigative report titled "The Dark Overlord: Cyber Investigation Report", published by Night Lion Security and authored by security research Vinny Troia.
-The report links the core members of the group to two teenage boys, and goes on to claim that Wyatt was nothing more than a patsy.

-In 2020, the group became the feature of Hunting Cyber Criminals, a non-fiction book by cybersecurity author Vinny Troia (Wiley Books).
-In the book, Troia suggest the remaining group members are still at large and living in Calgary, Canada.
-He also claimed that members of The Dark Overlord became part of ShinyHunters and GnosticPlayers.